 The Bodhisatta was once a lizard.
 One day he saw that an ascetic had taken up residence nearby in a hut made of leaves.
 Assuming he was a holy man, the Bodhisatta visited the ascetic regularly to pay respect.
 One time a supporter of the ascetic gave him some lizard meat to eat, and he liked it so much he wanted to eat the Bodhisatta.
 The ascetic prepared the ingredients he would need for cooking (ghee, curds, condiments, and the like) and sat at the door of his leaf hut with a mallet hidden under his robe, waiting for the Bodhisatta to come.

 In the Lifetime of the Buddha

 The false ascetic was an earlier birth of one of the Buddha’s disciples who had been exposed as a cheater.
-The Buddha told this story so the other disciples knew this disciple had also been a rogue in the past.
+The Buddha told this story so the other disciples knew that this disciple had also been a rogue in the past.